bsoyka/policy/privacy-policy.md

 The most recent version of this privacy policy will always be available at the following URL: https://github.com/bsoyka/policy/blob/main/privacy-policy.md

-You can track changes to th is privacy policy at the following URL: https://github.com/bsoyka/policy/commits/main/privacy-policy.md
+You can track changes to this privacy policy at the following URL: https://github.com/bsoyka/policy/commits/main/privacy-policy.md

 ## Contacting Me